tddg/cs4740-fall24/lectures/lec5.md

 In this lecture, you will learn:

 * the motivation of remote procedure call (RPC)
-* the process of RPC
+* the process of a remote procedure call
 * the issues of RPC designs